woody34/fluxy/README.md

 # What is Fluxy?

-Fluxy is a very simple store that allows islands to communicate using hooks.
+Fluxy is a very simple store that allows Deno Fresh islands to communicate using hooks.

 # Examples